top of page

 Eligibility: Rising seniors attending a high school in one of the five New York boroughs

-Program dates: The program runs in three sessions: Summer 2023, Fall 2023, and Spring 2024.
+Program dates: The program runs in three sessions: Summer, Fall, and Spring.
 The Summer session meets virtually with potential for select in-person meetings and/or events.
-Fall 2023 and Spring 2024 programs will happen 1-2 days per week after school.
+Fall and Spring programs will happen 1-2 days per week after school.

 Location: Brooklyn Academy of Music